limpyd/redis-limpyd-jobs/README.md

 #### Job class methods

-The `Job` model provides a single, but very important, class method:

 ##### `add_job`

 The `add_job` class method is the main (and recommended) way to create a job.
 It will check if a job with the same identifier already exists in a waiting queue and if one is found, update its priority (and move it in the correct queue).
 If no existing job is found, a new one will be created and added to a queue.